adamsilver/fdpb/03-book-a-flight.md

 Remember the audience was full of designers and developers—people who are trained to notice these things.
 They didn't notice, because like any user, they were focused on the content.

 And if that's not enough proof, visit “Do Websites Need To Look Exactly The Same In Every Browser”[^].

+---

+traverse the months and days of the year

+The primary user need at this stage of the journey is to select a date—nothing more.
+So trying to squeeze extra information into it, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.

+It's also not practical from a design perspective.
+Responsive design is about designing interfaces that work well in large and small screens.
+There's simply not enough room to add more information into each cell of a date picker.

+Instead, we'll let users focus on choosing a date unencumbered and later we'll give users more information when it's both useful and practical to do so.

 ### A Date Picker